On the chromatic number of a simplicial complex: Introduction

-An important application of Hoffman bound is given in \cite{LPS}, where non-bi-partite Ramanujan graphs were constructed.
-These graphs are shown there to have chromatic number of order $\sqrt{k}$, where $k$ is the degree of regularity, and girth greater or equal to $\frac{4}{3}\log_{k-1}{n}$, where $n$ is the number of vertices.
+An important application of the Hoffman bound is given in \cite{LPS}, where non-bi-partite Ramanujan graphs are constructed.
+These graphs are regular, i.e. all vertices have the same degree, and are shown there to have chromatic number of order $\sqrt{k}$, where $k$ is the degree of regularity, and girth greater or equal to $\frac{4}{3}\log_{k-1}{n}$, where $n$ is the number of vertices.
+Thus, an explicit construction of graphs of arbitrarily large girth and arbitrarily large chromatic number was given.

+Hoffman's theorem also serves as a powerful tool in extremal combinatorics.
+For example, in~\cite{Lo} L. Lov\'asz reproved the Erd\H{o}s-Ko-Rado theorem on the maximum size of a uniform family of intersecting sets by showing that the Hoffman bound is sharp for the corresponding Kneser graph.
+Another example is a different proof of the Deza-Frankl theorem on the number of intersecting permutations of $n$ elements.
+In~\cite{DF}, by purely combinatorial considerations M. Deza and P. Frankl proved that the largest set of intersecting permutations is of size $(n-1)!$.
+The work~\cite{Re} of P. Renteln, where the largest eigenvalue of the Laplacian of the derangement graph was computed, implies via the Hoffman theorem a sharp bound on its independence number, thus reproving the Deza-Frankl theorem.

-In this paper we present a generalization of Hoffman's result to regular simplicial complexes.
-As a definition of the chromatic number of a simplicial complex we take the following.
+In this paper we present a generalization of the Hoffman result to higher dimensions.
+As a generalization of the notion of a finite graph we take a finite pure $d$-dimensional abstract simplicial complex.
+That is a family $X$ of subsets a finite vertex set $V$ closed under taking subsets, such that every maximal subset in the family is of size $d+1$.
+The elements of $X$ are called \textit{faces}.
+The dimension of a face is its cardinality minus one.
+By the degree of a $j$-face we mean the number of $(j+1)$-faces containing it.

-\begin{definition} \begin{enumerate}[(a)] \item A subset $A\subseteq V$ of vertices of a $d$-dimensional simplicial complex $X$ is called independent, if there is no $d$-face in $X$ with all vertices in $A$.
-The independence number $i(X)$ of a complex $X$ is the size of the largest independent set of vertices. \item The chromatic number $\chi(X)$ of a complex $X$ is the least integer $\chi$ such that vertices of $X$ can be partitioned in $\chi$ disjoint independent sets. \end{enumerate} \end{definition}

-In other words, the chromatic number of a $d$-dimensional simplicial complex $X$ is the least number of colors needed to color the vertices of $X$ is such a way that no $d$-face of $X$ is monochoromatic, i.e. no $d$-face has all its vertices colored in one color.
+The chromatic number $\chi(X)$ of a simplicial complex $X$ is the least number of colors needed to color its vertices in such a way that no maximal face is monochromatic.
+This is also known as the \textit{weak} chromatic number of a complex.
+The independence number $\alpha(X)$ of a simplicial complex $X$ is the size of the largest subset of vertices such that no maximal face of the complex has all its vetices in this subset.
+As in the case of graphs, $\alpha(X)\chi(X)\geq |V|$, where $V$ is the vertex set of the complex.

-Note that this definition allows monochromatic faces of dimension $(d-1)$ and lower.
-Requiring faces of all dimensions not to be monochromatic would lead back to the chromatic number of the 1-skeleton of the complex.